AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/shared-cat-product-assign.md

 ### Unassign categories from a shared catalog

-When you unassign a category from a shared catalog, Magento also removes its products from the shared catalog.
-If a product is assigned to multiple categories, then Magento removes the product from the unassigned category only.
+When you unassign a category from a shared catalog, Commerce also removes its products from the shared catalog.
+If a product is assigned to multiple categories, then Commerce removes the product from the unassigned category only.

 The following example removes two categories from the shared catalog.